 The CEP recently announced the schools that have won the designation this year.
 In addition to honoring schools, the CEP also recognizes “promising practices,” specific projects or approaches used by individual schools that merit attention from and possible replication by other schools that want to increase the effectiveness and impact of their character education programs.

-Five of these are CHARACTER COUNTS! schools — they use the Six Pillars of Character and the CC! framework as the foundation of their character education programs.
+Three of these are CHARACTER COUNTS! schools — they use the Six Pillars of Character and the CC! framework in their character education programs.
 They are:

 We encourage all CC! schools to consider applying for National School of Character status.
 The self-assessment process is beneficial for reflecting on your current practices and for determining what areas can be strengthened.
 The deadline for the next cycle is December 1.